Consultant: Marvin Isebor

 - Organise learning outside the classroom in activities such as community visits, school outings or sporting events

 - Assist in severely disabled pupils’ personal care/medical needs

 - Carry out administrative tasks, including updating and maintaining records of pupils’ progress

 - Attend statutory annual reviews or other related meetings, such as looked after child (lac) reviews, regarding students with a SEN, which may involve reviewing education, health and care (ehc) plans

 - Qualifications: Relevant University Degree.

-- Experience: 1+ year of post-graduate experience with SEN Children/ Students in the UK.
+- Experience: 1+ year of post-graduate experience as an SEN Teacher in the UK.

 - Compliance: Proof of ability to work and live in the UK.
 QTS gained from an ITT programme.

 - Travel: UK driving license with the ability to commute to and from work independently.

 Established in 2011, Seven Education is a leading provider of teachers to private and public schools across the UK.
 We provide both temporary and permanent solutions, working with teachers and lecturers covering KS1, all the way up to KS5 and beyond.